Graphic Design Basics

 the elements of great design.

-What is great design?
 It is design that gets the target audience to act, pick up your product, investigate and purchase.
 It's that simple.
-And great design can be subtle, complex, simple, decorative, or plain.
-The goal is to determine your market, your target audience, and what design will position your product and company to attain market presence, and retain positioning.
+Great design can be subtle, complex, simple, decorative, or plain.
+The goal is to align your market, your target audience, and design that positions your product and company to attain market presence and retain positioning.

 Follow our graphic design basics - tips and methods: